Flash Gordon (film): Development

-Since the 1960s, producer De Laurentiis, having produced Danger: Diabolik and Barbarella, became interested in making a film based on Flash Gordon.
+Since the 1960s, producer Dino De Laurentiis, having produced Danger: Diabolik and Barbarella, became interested in making a film based on Flash Gordon.
 Initially, De Laurentiis wanted Italian director Federico Fellini to direct the picture; although Fellini optioned the Flash Gordon rights from De Laurentiis, he never made the film.
+A character named Fellini (Deep Roy) was included in the film as a nod to the director, and the film featured lavish sets and costumes designed by his usual production designer Danilo Donati.

 George Lucas attempted to make a Flash Gordon film in the 1970s; unable to acquire the rights from De Laurentiis, Lucas decided to create Star Wars instead.
-De Laurentiis then hired Nicolas Roeg to make the film.
+De Laurentiis then hired Nicolas Roeg to make the film, with Ferdinando Scarfiotti as production designer.
 Roeg, an admirer of the original Alex Raymond comic strips, spent a year in pre-production work.
 However, De Laurentiis was unhappy with Roeg's treatment of Flash Gordon, and Roeg left the project.
 De Laurentiis also considered hiring Sergio Leone to direct the Flash Gordon film; Leone refused, because he believed the script was not faithful to the original Raymond comic strips.
-De Laurentiis then hired Mike Hodges to direct.
-The lavish sets and costumes were designed by Danilo Donati.
+De Laurentiis then hired Mike Hodges to direct, and Danilo Donati as production designer.

-Lorenzo Semple, Jr. wrote the script.
+Lorenzo Semple Jr. wrote the script.
 He later recalled:

 Dino wanted to make Flash Gordon humorous.
 At the time, I thought that was a possible way to go, but, in hindsight, I realize it was a terrible mistake.
 We kept fiddling around with the script, trying to decide whether to be funny or realistic.
 That was a catastrophic thing to do, with so much money involved...
 I never thought the character of Flash in the script was particularly good.
 But there was no pressure to make it any better.
 Dino had a vision of a comic-strip character treated in a comic style.
 That was silly, because Flash Gordon was never intended to be funny.
 The entire film got way out of control.

+Casting

+Newcomer Sam J. Jones was cast by De Laurentiis, after his mother-in-law Ivy Webb saw the actor on an episode of The Dating Game.
+At the time, Jones' only prior acting appearance was a supporting role in the romantic comedy 10 (1979).
+Jones beat out both Kurt Russell and Arnold Schwarzenegger for the part.
+In preparation for the part, Jones would run for six-miles London's Hyde Park twice a week, and studied Taekwondo.

+Canadian model Dayle Haddon was originally cast as Dale Arden, but De Laurentiis replaced her with Melody Anderson after she showed up to set looking "emaciated".